What to do when someone dies

 If you need to you can buy extra death certificates – these will be needed for the will and any claims to pensions, savings, etc.

-It’s best to pay for several copies, because copies required at a later date may be more expensive.
+It’s best to pay for several copies, because copies requested at a later date may be more expensive.

 Ordinary photocopies aren’t accepted by some organisations, such as banks or life insurance companies.